Can you get a student loan with bad credit?

 How to improve your credit before applying for a private student loan

 Because your credit plays a key role in the approval process, it’s wise to make sure that your credit score is in the best shape possible before applying for a new private student loan.
-Better credit may improve your approval odds and could help you secure better rates and terms when you borrow money.
+Better credit may improve your approval odds and help you secure better rates and terms when you borrow money.

 Here are four steps you can take if you want to improve your credit.